littlerobots/bundles/README.md

     TestFragment fragment2 = new Test2FragmentBuilder(false).total(10).build();

 Required arguments must be passed into the builder constructor, while non-required arguments have a builder method.
+Fields that are marked with `@NonNull` will be null checked at runtime.

 # `@Frozen`
 The `@Frozen` annotation aids with saving `Activity` or `Fragment` state in `onSaveInstanceState` and restoring it in `onCreate` or other places.